 Pro 3.
 Public Video Surveillance Helps Catch Criminals

 Facial recognition software has improved greatly over the years, which means that if a person is caught on camera committing a crime, the chances of them being caught is much higher.
 Posters can be created and the images can be aired on network television to help spread the word about the criminal.

 Pro 4.
 Video Cameras in Public Locations Provide Evidence and Gather Clues

-In some cases, if there were no footage there would be little or no evidence to convict the person of the crime and the individual may go free.
-Those night vision security cameras features good and long range of night vision, so that robbers can be recognized even if they commit a crime in dark areas.
+In some cases, if there were no CCTV in public places, there would be little or no evidence to convict the person of the crime and the individual may go free.
+Those night vision security cameras feature good and long range of night vision, so that robbers can be recognized even if they commit a crime in dark areas.

 Pro 5.
 Public Video Surveillance Improves Convenience for Everyday Life

-And also, relevant authorities can monitor road conditions with surveillance cameras.
+And also, relevant authorities can monitor road conditions with the live surveillance cameras.
 So they can make real-time traffic reports, helping people choose the right time and road when going out.

 What’s wrong with public video surveillance?
-Here are some bad points of CCTV cameras in public places.
+Here are some bad points of public CCTV cameras.

-Con 2.
+Con 1.
 Surveillance Systems are Easily Abuse

 Some essays discussing surveillance cameras in public places show that the cameras may be abused.
-One example of how a camera may be misused is that, information gathered by law enforcement can be used as a form of blackmail.
+One example of how a public camera may be misused is that, information gathered by law enforcement can be used as a form of blackmail.

 Another form of abuse is voyeurism.
-Spying on women using surveillance cameras is quite common in areas where these cameras have been set up.
+Spying on women using public surveillance cameras is quite common in areas where these cameras have been set up.
 This can become quite an issue that needs to be dealt with.

-Overall, the simple lack of control or limits on the camera use is one of the biggest problems.
+Overall, the simple lack of control or limits on the public camera use is one of the biggest problems.
 Until now, there is not a good check-and-balance system, in order to prevent abuses from occurring.

-Con 4.
+Con 3.
 Public Camera Surveillance is Expensive

-One of the arguments against the widely use of surveillance cameras is that it costs big money.
+One of the arguments against the widely use of public surveillance cameras is that it costs big money.
 Since it is not effective enough to deter crimes and theft, why would we spend too much money in it, which not only fails to make us safer, but also violates our personal rights?

-Part 3: Conclusion of Installing Public Surveillance Cameras
+Conclusion of Installing Public Surveillance Cameras

 But on the other hand, there are always crimes which are not deterred by surveillance cameras.
 And the abuse of public video cameras would violate privacy and personal rights.
 Therefore, how to balance public safety and personal privacy needs to be considered further.

 I can’t imagine how bad the situation would be if there were no public security cameras.
 There is no much about the concern of privacy violation when you behave yourself in public places.
 Security in public places should always be put on the top of priority.